Shopify/ruby-lsp/vscode/README.md

 As with most LLM chat functionality, suggestions may not be fully accurate, especially in the first iteration.
 Users can continue chatting with the `@ruby` agent to fine tune the suggestions given, before deciding to move forward with generation.

+If you have feedback about this feature, you can let us know in the [DX Slack](https://join.slack.com/t/ruby-dx/shared_invite/zt-2c8zjlir6-uUDJl8oIwcen_FS_aA~b6Q) or by [creating an issue](https://github.com/Shopify/ruby-lsp/issues/new).

 ## Usage